-Chances are that you may be struggling to think of reasons Donald Trump would be a good President, but to be honest, there are a few (although admittedly you have to think long and hard).
-Yes, we all know that he has a tendency to speak before he thinks, but perhaps there are some good characteristics that you can weigh.
+Chances are that you may be struggling to think of reasons Donald Trump will be a good President, with all the recent mistakes he’s made.
+To be honest, there are a few good reasons.
+We all know that he has a tendency to speak before he thinks, but perhaps there are some good characteristics.

 1. He is tough.